Download the PHP package phphd/exceptional-validation without Composer

 Capturing multiple exceptions

-Yet, due to the limitations of the sequential computing model, only one exception could be thrown at a time.
-This leads to the situation where only the first exception is thrown, while the rest are not even reached.
+Though due to the limitations of the sequential computation model, only one instruction can be executed at a time, and therefore, only one exception can be thrown at a time.
+This leads to a situation where validation ends up in only the first exception being thrown, while the rest are not even reached.

 and WeakPasswordException